Don't be a victim! Learn the signs of verbal abuse and how to protect yourself.

 - The abuser uses his or her anger to force you to do what he or she wants.

-Raising the voice to intimidate and bully you is a variant of verbal abuse.
+Raising their voice to intimidate and bully you is a variant of verbal abuse.

-- All the above examples of verbal abuse are said in a loud and menacing voice.
+- Examples of yelling include all the above examples of verbal abuse in a loud and menacing voice.

 13. Male privilege

-Some men are under the mistaken belief that their female partner must do whatever they want them to do.
-These men believe that ‘their gender’ makes them superior or entitled and that they have a right to control the relationship and in doing so create painful abusive relationships.
+Some men are under the mistaken belief that their female partners must do whatever they want them to do.
+These men believe that their ‘gender’ makes them superior or entitled and that they have a right to control the relationship and in doing so create painful abusive relationships.
 The idea that men are from a ‘privileged gender’ is wrong — men and women ARE equal.